What is hernia?

-- Incisional hernia – Can occur from previous incision (after you’ve had abdominal surgery).
+- Incisional hernia – Can occur from previous incision (after you’ve had an abdominal surgery).

 - Femoral hernia – Can occur in outer groin region.

-- Hiatal hernia – Can occur when the upper stomach squeezes through the hiatus, an opening in the diaphragm through which the passes.
+- Hiatal hernia – Can occur when the upper stomach squeezes through the hiatus, an opening in the diaphragm.

 What causes hernias?